Noroff-FEU-Assignments/project-exam-1-sayeda-chattopadhyay/README.md

 ![image](Screenshot 2022-10-14 at 00.44.46.png)

-Year 1 exam project to develop a blog website, My Baking Desire
+- My Baking Desire is a baking blog that I created as part of my Year 1 exam project.

 ## Description